What exactly are “Restrictive Covenants”?

 Where and What Law?

 It depends a lot on where the employee is and what law governs (or purports to govern) the agreement.
 Restrictive Covenants are governed by state law so enforceability can differ from state to state.
-For example, with very narrow exceptions, a non-compete is not enforceable in California.
+For example, with very narrow exceptions, a non-compete or customer non-solicit is not enforceable in California.

 Quit or Fired?

-In these states, another factor that can impact whether a Restrictive Covenant will be enforced is the reason the employment ended.
-If the employee quit or was fired for doing something really egregious, then a court is more likely to enforce the Restrictive Covenant.
-If, however, the employee was fired because of a reorganization or even poor performance, courts will be less likely to enforce the Restrictive Covenant.
+In states that generally enforce non-competes, another factor that can impact whether a non-compete will be enforced is the reason the employee’s employment ended.
+If the employee quit or was fired for misconduct or something else more than general poor job performance, then a court is more likely to enforce the non-compete.
+If, however, the employee was fired because of a reorganization or even general poor performance, courts will be less likely to enforce the non-compete or, in some states, won’t enforce the non-compete as a matter of law.

 Breadth & Depth

-The other key component that factors into enforceability of Restrictive Covenants is their scope.
-Scope means both how long the Restrictive Covenant lasts and how broad it is.
+The other key component that factors into enforceability of Restrictive Covenants is their temporal and geographic scope.
+Scope means both how long the Restrictive Covenant lasts and the territory it covers.
 As you might guess, the shorter the time and narrower the scope, the more likely the Restrictive Covenant is to be enforced.
 Courts don’t like to see provisions that try to tie someone up for an unduly long time and/or try to squeeze them out of making a living in a broad field.

-In terms of breadth, Restrictive Covenants that overreach may be held unenforceable.
+In terms of geographic scope, Restrictive Covenants that cover a broader territory than necessary may be held unenforceable.
 For example, if an employee only deals with customers in certain states, it may be hard to enforce a Restrictive Covenant that purports to cover the entire country.
 Similarly, if an employee really only deals with one of the company’s product lines, a Restrictive Covenant that purports to prevent her from taking a job in another area just because the company has a competing product in that area may be hard to enforce.

 Common Restrictive Covenant Issues